-While you’re not required to make any payments on your student loans until after you graduate, both federal and private student loans will show up on your credit report as soon as you’re approved for the loan.
+While you’re not required to make any payments on federal student loans until after you graduate, both federal and private student loans will show up on your credit report as soon as you’re approved for the loan.

 The only exception to this rule is parent PLUS loans, which will show up on one of your parent’s credit reports since the loans — even though they pay for your education — were taken under your parent’s name.
 (Also keep in mind that your student loan could show up on your parent’s credit reports if they’re your co-signer on a private loan.)

-Student loans are a type of installment debt, meaning that you borrow a fixed amount in one lump sum, and then you typically repay it on a monthly basis for a specified number of years.
+Student loans are a type of installment debt, meaning that you borrow a fixed loan amount in one lump sum, and then you typically repay it on a monthly basis for a specified number of years.

 Paying your loans diligently helps three aspects of your credit: payment history, credit mix and credit length.

-Finally, credit mix is the different types of credit you have under your name, and it accounts for or 10% of your credit score.
+Finally, credit mix is the different types of credit you have under your name, and it accounts for 10% of your credit score.
 If you have student loans and a credit card, for example, this could help you improve your credit, since you’d have two types of loans.
-Just note that you don’t want to have an excessive number of accounts.
+Just note that you don’t want to have an excessive number of credit accounts.

 It’s important to highlight that each loan you took while in school may appear individually in your credit report, even if the loans are from the same lender and you make a single monthly payment on them.
-However, credit scoring models do recognize these debts as the same type of account, so if you’re behind on your monthly payments, this won’t weigh down your score multiple times.
+However, credit scoring models do recognize these debts as the same type of account, so if you’re behind on your monthly payment, this won’t weigh down your score multiple times.

-Your debt-to-income ratio is calculated by adding all of your monthly debt payments and dividing the total by your monthly gross income
+Your debt-to-income ratio is calculated by adding all of your monthly debt payments and dividing the total by your monthly gross income.